mikeyhoward1977/synchronized-post-publisher/readme.txt

 = What happens if I delete an SPP group? =

 Not much.
-All posts within the group will have their association removed when the group is removed from trash (permanently deleted)
+All posts within the group will have their association removed when the group is removed from trash (permanently deleted).
+Any MailChimp campaigns associated with the group will remain unsent.

 = How do I see which posts and MailChimp email campaigns are within a group? =